-Tell us a little bit about yourself and your life.
-Not necessarily music-related!
+Tell us a little bit about yourself, your music-making, and your life.

 How did you first get into music?

-I saw a cello at a ‘musical instrument petting zoo’ at a local park and tried it out for the whole afternoon when I had just turned 5.
-I asked my parents everyday for a month if I could learn to play the cello and then they got me my first cello and lessons.
+I went to an ‘instrument petting zoo’ with my parents in a local park and was fixated on the cello the whole afternoon.
+After that I asked my parents everyday for a month if I could learn to play cello and then they gave in and I started lessons and that was it!

 What made you decide that music would be an important part of your life?

-What has been your musical highlight so far?
+What has been your Nevis Ensemble highlight so far?